elianiva/elianiva.github.io/src/post/why-i-use-linux/index.md

   - **It's lightweight**

       Linux is so lightweight.
 It can bring your old hardware to life.
 There's this joke that says "Linux can run on everything".
-From business card (yes, there's someone out there who built their business card with Linux inside it) until your high end beast $1000 PC.
+Starting from [business card](https://www.thirtythreeforty.net/posts/2019/12/my-business-card-runs-linux/) (yes, there's someone out there who built their business card with Linux inside it) until your high end $50000 beast or whatever.

   - **It's secure**